 Although the River Walk is what most prospective visitors are pumped about, this isn’t typically the place where locals hang.
 A staycation in San Antonio is a great excuse to do all the touristy things: ride a river barge, check out Alamo Plaza, take a ride up to the observation deck of the Tower of Americas, and have a margarita on the patio at Casa Rio.

 To really explore San Antonio, try the Via VIVA routes.
-There are three to choose from: Arts and Culture, Missions and Centro.
-These buses stop at museums, the zoo, Japanese Tea Garden, missions, La Villita, and many other iconic SA spots.
+There are three to choose from Arts and Culture, Missions and Centro.
+These buses stop at museums, the zoo, the Japanese Tea Garden, missions, La Villita, and many other iconic SA spots.

 Best kept secret: The other four missions are way more awesome (and infinitely more Instagrammable) than the Alamo.
 Jill from Ripped Jeans and Bifocals